nyetwurk/ecuxplot/docs/nightly-builds.md

 # ECUxPlot Build and Release System

-Automatically creates installers (DMG for macOS and EXE for Windows) on every push and nightly.
+Automatically creates installers (DMG for macOS and EXE for Windows) on every push and latest.

 ## Overview